madrasthemes/mas-static-content/readme.txt

 Yes; MAS Static Content will work with any theme.

+= How can I use ACF field shortcode inside static content? = Here is how you use the ACF field shortcode from the calling post inside the static content: [acf field="author" post_id="inherit"]

 = Where can I report bugs or contribute to the project? =

 Bugs can be reported either in our support forum or preferably on the [MAS Static Content GitHub repository](https://github.com/madrasthemes/mas-static-content/issues).